-Directors with Terms Expiring 2019
+Directors with Terms Expiring in 2019

-John C. Orestis, 75, has been a director of Northeast and the Bank since 2007.
+John C. Orestis, 76, has been a director of Northeast and the Bank since 2007.
 Mr. Orestis has been the owner, Treasurer and Chief Development Officer of Schooner Estates Retirement Community in Auburn, Maine since 2006 as well as the President and Chief Executive Officer of North Country Associates in Lewiston, Maine since 1987.
 Mr. Orestis received his A.B. from Georgetown University and his Juris Doctorate from American University and was a senior Partner at Skelton, Taintor, Abbott & Orestis, Attorneys from 1968 to 1987, specializing in business and tax law.
 Mr. Orestis has served on many government and civic organizations throughout Maine, including the Maine Healthcare Association and the Maine Economic Growth Council.
 Mr. Orestis was the former mayor of the city of Lewiston and is widely recognized by many of the Bank's customers as having a particular interest in senior citizens by virtue of his substantial investment in senior care.
 We believe that Mr. Orestis' qualifications to serve on the Board of Directors include his business and legal experience, and his connections to the Maine community.

-David A. Tanner, 59, has been a director of Northeast and the Bank since December 29, 2010.
+David A. Tanner, 60, has been a director of Northeast and the Bank since December 29, 2010.
 He is also the Managing Director of Three Mile Capital LLC, a private investment company.
 Until June 30, 2017, Mr. Tanner was the Managing Director of Arlon Group LLC, the investment group affiliated with Continental Grain Company, and served as Executive Vice President and a member of the Management Committee of Continental Grain Company since 2006.
 Previously, Mr. Tanner served as a Founder and Managing Principal of Quadrangle Group, LLC from 2000 to 2006; Managing Director at Lazard Freres & Co. and Managing Principal at Lazard Capital Partners from 1998 to 2000; and Managing Director at Warburg Pincus LLC, with which he was associated from 1986-1997.
-Mr. Tanner serves on the Boards of Directors of Wholesome Sweeteners, Inc., The Coastal Companies, CiCi's Holdings, Inc., and White Mountains Insurance Group, Ltd. Mr. Tanner is also the Chairman of the Board of Trustees of Montefiore Medicine Academic Health System, Trustee of the New York University School of Law, Director of Lawyers for Children and member of the Council on Foreign Relations.
+Mr. Tanner serves on the Boards of Directors of Wholesome Sweeteners, Inc., The Coastal Companies and White Mountains Insurance Group, Ltd. Mr. Tanner is also the Chairman of the Board of Trustees of New York University School of Law, is a Trustee of New York University, a Trustee and Chairman Emeritus of Montefiore Medicine Academic Health System, Director of Lawyers for Children, Trustee of Central Synagogue, Director of The Carroll and Milton Petrie Foundation and member of the Council on Foreign Relations.
 Mr. Tanner received his Bachelor of Arts degree with honors in History from Princeton University, his Diploma of Economics from the London School of Economics, and his Juris Doctor from the New York University School of Law.
 We believe that Mr. Tanner's qualifications to serve on the Board of Directors include his extensive experience in executive leadership, strategic planning and corporate governance.

-Judith E. Wallingford, 62, has been a director of Northeast and the Bank since 1994.
+Judith E. Wallingford, 63, has been a director of the Bank since 1994.
 Ms. Wallingford is the retired President of The Maine Water Company, a water utility serving various communities in Maine, and prior to that served as Treasurer and Controller for Consumers Water Company.
 Ms. Wallingford joined the Board as a result of Northeast's acquisition of Brunswick Federal Savings, F.A.
 Ms. Wallingford is a Certified Management Accountant and holds a BA from Bowdoin College.
 We believe that Ms. Wallingford's qualifications to serve on the Board of Directors include her knowledge of executive management, finance and accounting, and general business acumen.

-Directors with Terms Expiring 2020
+Directors with Terms Expiring in 2020